acsiomatic/device-detector-bundle/README.md

     # Version truncation behavior, it may assume: major, minor, patch, build, or none
     # By default minor versions will be returned (e.g. X.Y)
     version_truncation: 'minor'

+    routing:

+        # If null, it will not tag DeviceDetector as routing condition service
+        condition_service_alias: 'device'
 ```

 ## Usage in controllers